minetest/minetest/doc/lua_api.md

 ============

 Perlin noise creates a continuously-varying value depending on the input values.
-Usually in Minetest the input values are either 2D or 3D coordinates in nodes.
+Usually in Luanti the input values are either 2D or 3D coordinates in nodes.
 The result is used during map generation to create the terrain shape, vary heat and humidity to distribute biomes, vary the density of decorations or vary the structure of ores.